-If a tooth has minor decay, cavities, or fractures, the dentist tries to save it with fillings, crowns, and RCTs.
-When teeth get damaged irreparably, professional tooth extraction is performed.
-You may undergo tooth extraction in the following situations:
+If a tooth has minor decay, cavities, or fractures, Dr. Daniel Nickles will try to save it with a filling, crown, or a root canal.
+When teeth get damaged irreparably, tooth extraction is performed.
+You may undergo a tooth extraction in the following situations:

 - Gum diseases like periodontitis cause abscess pockets, and bone recession.
-The bone and gums become too weak to hold the tooth, forcing your dentist to perform a tooth extraction.
+The bone and gums become too weak to hold the tooth, forcing Dr. Daniel Nickles to perform a tooth extraction.

-- Teeth may also be uprooted to prepare the mouth for orthodontia.
+- Teeth may also be extracted to prepare the mouth for orthodontics / braces.
 Crowded teeth lead to misalignment of your bite.
-A tooth or two is extracted to align the bite.
+Teeth may be extracted to help align the bite.

 - Wisdom teeth need to be extracted when there is no room left in the mouth to accommodate them.
 These teeth need to be removed as they cause crowding, damage to adjacent teeth, and are more prone to decay.

 - Wisdom teeth are oftentimes impacted, then the option is wisdom tooth extraction using oral sedation.
-As they fail to emerge through the gums and stay embedded.
+As they fail to erupt through the gums and stay embedded.
 This causes infections and abscess formation.
-Impacted teeth are surgically removed by your oral surgeon.
+Impacted teeth are surgically removed by Dr. Daniel Nickles.

 - In children, sometimes the primary teeth don't fall out in time to make room for the growth of the permanent teeth.
-Such teeth are professionally extracted by your dentist.
+Such teeth are removed by Dr. Daniel Nickles.

 Tooth Extraction Procedure

-The process is carried out under local anesthesia and is painless.
+The process is carried out under local anesthesia with oral sedation and is painless.

 A surgical extraction is required when a tooth: